 Want to attract butterflies on a budget?
 Fill your garden with beautiful butterfly flowers from just a few dollars' worth of seeds.

-In addition to the 9 favorites we’ve rounded up below, native wildflowers are an excellent way to attract butterflies on a budget.
+In addition to the nine favorites we’ve rounded up below, native wildflowers are an excellent way to attract butterflies on a budget.
 Contact your local county extension office for a list of wildflowers found in your area.
-One note: use caution with “wildflower mixes” for sale in many places; they often include species not really appropriate for all areas.
+One note: use caution with “wildflower mixes.”
+They often include species not really appropriate for all areas.

 This old-fashioned garden standby deserves more attention in butterfly garden.
 Choose the full double-bloomed varieties for their capability to hold water between the petals, giving thirsty butterflies a great place to stop for a sip as well as some nectar.
-Start indoors about 8 weeks before you’ll be ready to transplant, or sow directly outdoors in spring.
+Start indoors about 8 weeks before you’ll be ready to transplant.
+Psst—here’s how to start seeds indoors.
+Or sow seeds directly outdoors in spring.

 Also called Mexican Sunflower (though it’s not a true sunflower), this butterfly magnet is perfect for that hot sunny spot in your garden.
 It actually likes drier soil once it’s established, and the bright orange petals seem to draw every butterfly in the neighborhood.